 Your brand’s logo is essential to attracting and maintaining your customer base and to convey your brand’s purpose and identity.
 A consumer may see your logo and visit your website, your store, or your office, or may forget about it just seconds later based on its design.
 Time and care are essential when designing a logo that is representative of brand values, company purpose, and products/services.Continue reading

 Whether you work for a small business or a multinational corporation, following and updating your social media strategy is key to a shot at digital success.
 There are important basics each strategy should have to get the most out of your organization’s social media.Continue reading

-Tailoring your organization’s social media usage to your consumer is essential to attracting and maintaining a devoted audience.
-While the specifics of your organization’s social media activity depends on the organization itself and the industry, the organization’s social media platform selection can bring in a larger, more engaged audience.
+Tailoring your organization’s content on social media platforms to your consumer is essential to attracting and maintaining a devoted audience.
+While the specifics of your company’s social media activity depends on the company itself and the industry, there are certain generally applicable factors that can help guide your social media usage.

-The platforms I will discuss are Facebook, Instagram, Pinterest, Twitter, Snapchat, and YouTube.
+The most applicable platforms to discuss are Facebook, Instagram, Pinterest, Twitter, Snapchat and YouTube.
 These outlets have consistently ranked among the most popular with people of all regions, ages, genders, and ethnicities.

 Platform Purpose and Voice

 Different voices and content must be applied to each different platform to capitalize on what users want from others on the platform.

 Instagram should be used to display thoughtful or aesthetically pleasing content.
 Here, aligning yourself with other popular creators or brands can help boost your audience.

 Twitter is fast-paced and casual and should be used to connect with your audience through short conversations.
 Twitter can be used to humanize the business through the creation or reinforcement of the business’s voice and interaction with followers.